 • Adjustable footrest for varying heights

-• Tilting mechanism for the seat
+• The tilting mechanism for the seat

 • Ergonomic seat cushion with waterfall design